scottcalebc/BankSoftware/REAMDME.md

 git clone https://github.com/scottcalebc/BankSoftware.git
 ```

-After clonining into directory open Eclipse and select
+After cloning into directory open Eclipse and select
 *File > Import > Existing Projects into Workspace*

 Then browse and navigate to the directory in which you cloned the git repository and select folder *POSBankSoftware*